-Organisations wishing to partner with World Rugby within the SoR framework are invited to download and review the Spirit of Rugby Guide and Application.
+Organisations wishing to partner with World Rugby within the Spirit of Rugby framework are invited to download and review the Spirit of Rugby Guide and Application.
 CLICK HERE TO DOWNLOAD

 NOTE: The current Spirit of Rugby application period is closed and will reopen in July 2017.

 If you require any further information on the Spirit of Rugby application process, please contact:

 Development and International Relations Project Manager, World Rugby

 Partners and Projects